 Charities and Paid Fundraisers

-The Attorney General’s Office is responsible for regulating all charitable solicitations in Vermont or directed to Vermonters.
-From this page, you can access general information on charitable fundraising, view data on how much of your contribution goes to the paid fundraiser and how much goes to the charity, obtain paid fundraiser forms (for paid fundraisers), read reports relating to charities and charitable fundraising, and link to related websites.
+The Attorney General’s Office is responsible for regulating all paid charitable solicitations in Vermont or directed to Vermonters.
+From this page, you can access general information on paid charitable fundraising, view data on how much of your contribution goes to the paid fundraiser and how much goes to the charity, obtain paid fundraiser forms (for paid fundraisers), read reports relating to charities and charitable fundraising, and link to related websites.

 2015 Report on Paid Fundraising in Vermont